 What is the rationale behind the structural changes?

 The biggest structural change is the creation of the Europe, Middle East and Africa Group (EMEA), which combines the operations that currently make up the Europe and Eurasia & Africa Groups.
 As we looked at the Business Units within those two Groups, we saw an opportunity to streamline the structure by reconfiguring two Business Units to more closely align with our evolving bottler footprint in this region.
 In doing so, we reduced the number of Business Units to six.
 With one less Business Unit, we no longer need two Groups.

-Within EMEA, Africa has been reconfigured to include two new Business Units: West Africa, and South and East Africa, which aligns with soon-to-be formed bottler, Coca-Cola Beverages Africa.
-We have also merged the Central and Southern Europe and Russia, Ukraine & Belarus Business Units to create the Central and Eastern Europe Business Unit, which more closely aligns with our bottling partner in those territories, Coca-Cola Hellenic.
+Within EMEA, Africa has been reconfigured to include two new Business Units: West Africa, and Southern and East Africa, which aligns with soon-to-be formed bottler,

 This is a lot of movement.
 How do you make these changes without disrupting the organization?

 Clearly any kind of substantive change has the potential to disrupt things, but without change we can’t move as fast and we can’t reconsider things and make better plans.
 Change is always a necessary component of improvement.
 So the question is not whether to change or not to change, but to measure out the change at the right pace.
 We think this is an appropriate pace given the strong plans and the momentum the business has, and therefore a good time to make these changes to strengthen our international business and leadership pipeline for the future.

 I thought the company eliminated Groups as part of its restructuring in 2015?